-If your peppers are starting to lose their freshness, you might be wondering: Have my peppers gone bad?
+If your peppers are starting to lose their freshness, you might wonder: Have my peppers gone bad?
 How long do they last?

 Here’s the gist: fresh whole peppers last about 1-3 weeks in the fridge, depending on the color of the pepper.
-Freezing your bell peppers keeps them even fresher for longer for 4-6 months.
+Freezing your bell peppers keeps them even fresher for longer, for up to 4-6 months.

 How To Tell If Your Peppers Have Gone Bad

 Make sure to inspect your bell peppers if you’re worried about them spoiling.
-Fortunately, peppers give off sure tell-tale signs that they are going bad.
+Fortunately, peppers give off certain tell-tale signs that they are going bad.

 After your peppers start becoming soft, the next natural step will be a slimy surface and possible mold growth.
 Any mold is a warning sign to get rid of your peppers.